matheussodree/English-Course/README.md

   I'm good , and you ? / Estou bem , e você ?

   I'm fine too , thank you / Estou bem também , obrigado(a)

+  How are you doing ? / Como vai?